-Make sure that you know what kind of questions your readers are asking and answer these in a way that is easy to understand and a pleasure to read.
+Make sure you know what kind of questions your readers are asking, and answer these in a way that is easy to understand and a pleasure to read.
 You could also try your hand at storytelling.
-Combining this with good visuals might make you stand out — not just on Discover but search as well.
+Combining this with good visuals might make you stand out — not just on Discover but also on search.

 As always, see what your competitors are doing.
 Is their content popping up in Discover?
 Try to find out how they did that.
 Did they do something special?
 Why do you think that that piece of content got in?
 Try to mimic their success — without copying, of course.

 Take a look at your content.
 Does it have a powerful headline?
 Does it deliver on its promises?
-If you mention X in the title but never mention X in the article, it’s not going work.
-Be truthful, genuine and authoritative.
+If you mention X in the title but never mention X in the article, it will not work.
+Be truthful, genuine, and authoritative.
 Write great titles and avoid clickbait stuff.

 Write timely stuff

-Discover can uncover content at a moments notice and that also goes for news-worthy content.
-Post your content in a timely manner and it has a higher chance to do well in Discover.
+Discover can uncover content at a moment’s notice, which also goes for news-worthy content.
+Post your content on time, and it has a higher chance of doing well in Discover.
 Look at trending topics or popular subjects in your niche or industry and write about those.

-But it’s not just new stuff that pops up in Discover.
+But it’s not just new content that has a good chance of appearing in Discover.
 High-quality, evergreen content can do well.
-Since Discover learns what you do, changes in your habit trigger new types of content.
-So, if you are swiping your feed and see a news item about Croatia pop up, it might make you think about going there on a holiday.
-If you follow up on that with a search about Croatia — or you follow the topic Croatia in Discover —, you’ll get not only the latest on that topic but also evergreen content.
-This is content that has proven it’s worth and keeps valuable at all times.
+Since Discover learns what you do, changes in your habits trigger new types of content.
+So, if you are swiping your feed and see a news item about Croatia pop up, it might make you think about going there on holiday.
+If you follow up on that with a search about Croatia — or you follow the topic Croatia in Discover —you’ll get the latest on that topic and evergreen content.
+This is content that has proven its worth and keeps valuable at all times.
 Maybe something like the top 10 destinations in Croatia?

 Improve expertise, authoritativeness, and trustworthiness

-One of the most interesting lines in the Google’s documentation on how to get your content in Discover is the passage on E-A-T:
+One of the most interesting lines in Google’s documentation on how to get your content into Discover is the passage on E-A-T: